rikblok/treehouse/content/research/published/doebeli07.md

 +++
 date = '2025-01-02T14:57:36-08:00'
 draft = false
-title = 'Doebeli, Blok, Leimar & Dieckmann (2007)'
-summary = 'Multimodal pattern formation in phenotype distributions of sexual populations' weight = -20070200 bibFile = "bib-zotero-better-cson.json"
+title = 'Multimodal pattern formation in phenotype distributions of sexual populations (2007)' summary = 'During bouts of evolutionary diversification the emerging species cluster around different locations in phenotype space.
+How such multimodal patterns in phenotype space can emerge from a single ancestral species is a fundamental question in biology.
+Here, we demonstrate that phenotype distributions can split into multiple modes under the force of frequency-dependent competition...' weight = -20070200 bibFile = "bib-zotero-better-cson.json"
 +++